MEET THE STAFF

 Contact: Tucson, AZ, 520.623.5252, email Mark

-Keenan Falk, IT Technician and Account Administrator
+Keenan None Falk, Endpoint and Security Administrator

-Keenan Falk, IT Technician and Account Administrator
+Keenan Falk, Endpoint and Security Administrator

 Keenan (he/him) works on the Center’s Information Technology team.
 Keenan came to the Center from the Tucson Unified School District, where he worked as an IT field technician.
 Keenan has experience in network and server administration, as well as virtual machine management.
 His former positions range from pyrotechnician for a local stunt show to fire-equipment inspector.